slerman12/Help-me/Conv-is-all-you-need.md

 > This is a Slack message I sent to my advisor, one of his students, and the XRD group.
 >
 > Advisor never replied.
 My ideas went unappreciated.
+>
+> Today they're a mix of commonplace and still novel.
+Back then, they were extremely generous for me to share like this.
+His group appreciated me, but many of my ideas went unnoticed until years later.

 <img width="513" alt="SingleHeadAttention" src="https://github.com/slerman12/Template/assets/9126603/452f266d-d1dc-44d5-89e3-86f2734bf531">